cjbayesian/7min/README.md

 -----

     1. Stretch liberally.
-    2. Make sure noone is looking
+    2. Make sure no one is looking
     3. Run ./7min.py

 Author